Special routes of U.S. Route 20: Douglas business loop

+Manville bypass route

 Sioux City business loop

-U.S. Route 20 Business in the Sioux City area originates in Nebraska, at the junction of Dakota Avenue and Interstate 129 in South Sioux City.
-US 20 Bus. follows US 20s old alignment through South Sioux City before crossing into Iowa concurrently with U.S. Route 77.
-US 20 Bus. then joins with Interstate 29, for a very short distance before exiting onto Virginia Street and then Gordon Drive.
-US 20 Bus. westbound traffic does not join I-29, but skips it though a system of ramps.
+U.S. Highway 20 Business (US 20 Bus.) in the Sioux City area originates in Nebraska, at the junction of Dakota Avenue and I-129 in South Sioux City.
+US 20 Bus. follows US 20's old alignment through South Sioux City before crossing into Iowa concurrently with US 77.
+US 20 Bus. then joins with I-29 for a very short distance before exiting onto Virginia Street and then Gordon Drive.
+US 20 Bus. westbound traffic does not join I-29 but skips it though a system of ramps.
 The route then follows Gordon Drive through central Sioux City to the US 20/US 75 bypass, where it rejoins US 20.
-US 20 Bus. in Sioux City is known officially as Iowa Highway 12, though Iowa 12 is signed as ending at Interstate 29 in western Sioux City.
+US 20 Bus. in Sioux City is known officially as Iowa Highway 12 (Iowa 12), though Iowa 12 is signed as ending at I-29 in western Sioux City.

 Fort Dodge business loop

-In the Fort Dodge area, U.S. Route 20 Business begins at the western end of the current US 20 expressway near Moorland and follows US 20's former route through the city via Kenyon Road and 5th Avenue South.
-Just east of Fort Dodge's eastern city limits, US 20 Bus. turns south on Webster County Road P59, passing through several gypsum mining areas before rejoining the US 20 expressway in Coalville.
+U.S. Highway 20 Business (US 20 Bus.) in Fort Dodge, Iowa, begins at the western end of the current US 20 expressway near Moorland and follows US 20's former route through the city via Kenyon Road and 5th Avenue South.
+Just east of Fort Dodge's eastern city limits, US 20 Bus. turns south on Webster County Road P59 (CR P59), passing through several gypsum mining areas before rejoining the US 20 expressway in Coalville.

 Freeport business loop

-Business U.S. Route 20 is a business route of U.S. 20 around Freeport, Illinois.
-In 1988, U.S. 20 was rerouted away from Freeport after a bypass was completed.

-The former routing that ran through downtown Freeport along Galena Avenue and South Street became Business U.S. 20.
+U.S. Route 20 Business (US 20 Bus.) is a business route of US 20 around Freeport, Illinois.
+In 1988, US 20 was rerouted away from Freeport after a bypass was completed.
+The former routing that ran through downtown Freeport along Galena Avenue and South Street became US 20 Bus.
 The bypass was initially completed as two-lanes with earthworks completed for four-lanes.
-The segment east of Illinois Route 26 was completed as four-lane in the early 1900s with the segment west of Illinois Route 26 completed in the late 1990s.
+The segment east of Illinois Route 26 (IL 26) was completed as four-lane in the early 1900s with the segment west of IL 26 completed in the late 1990s.

 Rockford–Belvidere business loop

-The longest Business U.S. Route 20 in Illinois runs 21 miles (34 km) from just west of Rockford to just east of Belvidere.
-The route begins just west of Weldon Road and runs as State Street into downtown Rockford, where it is split into two one-way streets (Chestnut Street, Walnut Street and First Avenue for eastbound traffic, with Jefferson Street and Kilburn Avenue for westbound traffic).
+U.S. Route 20 Business (US 20 Bus.) is the longest business route in Illinois that runs 21 mi from just west of Rockford, Illinois, to just east of Belvidere.
+The route begins just west of Weldon Road and runs as State Street into downtown Rockford, where it is split into two one-way streets (Chestnut Street, Walnut Street, and First Avenue for eastbound traffic, with Jefferson Street and Kilburn Avenue for westbound traffic).
 The route continues east along State Street all the way through Rockford and becomes a two-lane highway between Rockford and Belvidere.
-Business 20 is then routed in an outer loop around the city of Belvidere before merging back with U.S. 20 near Genoa Road and Interstate 90 (Jane Addams Memorial Tollway) as Belvidere Road.
+US 20 is then routed in an outer loop around the city of Belvidere before merging back with US 20 near Genoa Road and I-90 (Jane Addams Memorial Tollway) as Belvidere Road.